Directed by: John McTiernan || Produced by: Lawrence Gordon, Joel Silver, John Davis

 Running Time: 107 minutes

-There are so many great moments, so many great lines, and so many visuals, both in classic ’80’s action poses and in creepy, science-fiction heat-vision, that were made into iconic hallmarks of the ’80’s action genre, as well as science-fiction in general, by the classic 1987 John McTiernan film, Predator.
-The movie is often mentioned with other hallmarks of the macho, violent, action-packed decade of the ’80’s, such as Commando (1985, aptly titled), the Rambo series (1982, 1985, 1988), Die Hard (1988), Bloodsport (1988), Cobra (1986) and Robocop (1987).
+There are so many great moments, so many great lines, and so many visuals, both in classic 1980s action poses and in creepy, science-fiction heat-vision, that were made into iconic hallmarks of that decade’s action genre, as well as science-fiction in general, by the classic 1987 John McTiernan film, Predator.
+The movie is often mentioned with other hallmarks of the macho, violent, action-packed decade of the era, such as Commando (1985), the Rambo series (1982, 1985, 1988), Die Hard (1988), Bloodsport (1988), Cobra (1986) and Robocop (1987).

-Although the 1980’s were filled with as much action-schlock as any other decade, it had its great standouts as well, and the best of the best refused to be pigeonholed into a single, well defined genre.
-Predator has as much in common with sci-fi and suspense films as far as tone and cinematography are concerned, but its visual style and finishing garnish carry that definitive 80’s “tough guy”-coat.
-It’s this commando style that defined 1980’s action films as a whole, regardless whether that image was merely skin deep or penetrated down to a movie’s core.
-The commando was the action icon, or visual label that best summarized blockbusters of that decade, much like the comic book superhero (e.g. Batman, Superman, Spider-Man, The Avengers) defined the 2000’s and 2010’s.
+Although the 1980s were filled with as much action-schlock as any other decade, it had its great standouts as well, and the best of the best refused to be pigeonholed into a single, well defined genre.
+Predator has as much in common with sci-fi and suspense films as far as tone and cinematography are concerned, but its visual style and finishing garnish carry that definitive 1980s “tough guy”-coat.
+It’s this commando style that defined that era’s action films as a whole, regardless whether that image was merely skin deep or penetrated down to a movie’s core.
+The commando was the action icon, or visual label that best summarized blockbusters of that decade, much like the comic book superhero (e.g. Batman, Superman, Spider-Man, The Avengers) defined the 2000s and 2010s.

 The technical aspects of Predator are stellar.
-The camerawork ranges from violent, bombastic, over-the-top action to more suspenseful, slowly paced telephoto shots that show us the perspective of an otherworldly hunter, sensing the heat that rises from the bodies of our protagonists.
+The camerawork ranges from violent, bombastic, over-the-top action to more suspenseful, slowly paced, racking focus telephoto shots to the infrared perspective of an otherworldly hunter, sensing the heat that rises from the bodies of our protagonists.
 This wide range of cinematographic styles is impressive and integrated tastefully, transitioning from wide-angle action camerawork to creeping tropical ambiance without a moment of tonal confusion.
 The mood of the film as a whole is foreboding, but that dread is toned down in the early parts of the movie in favor of a more dramatic, action-packed opening, and then cranked up for the remaining 2/3 of the narrative.
 The fantastic screenplay lays the groundwork for this build in tension, but McTiernan’s camerawork translates it to the screen flawlessly.
 The location shooting in Central American jungles captures a sense of claustrophobia and the feeling of the forest steadily creeping in, threatening to consume our heroes like the titular beast itself.
-All things considered, the film crew did a masterful job finding and building the movie’s setting.
+All things considered, the film crew, director of photography Donald McAlpine in particular, did a masterful job building the movie’s setting.

 Our team of buff commandos is also a legendary selling point of Predator.
 Everybody does a great job and plays their simple, yet likable characters effectively.
 The stars are lead man, Arnold Schwarzenegger (in his best action role that isn’t a cybernetic Terminator), Carl Weathers (apparently on his day job when he isn’t busy punching Rocky Balboa in the face), Jesse (The Body) Ventura, and Bill Duke.
 They kick guerrilla-ass and spout off cheesy one-liners like it’s nobody’s business.
-Predator has some of the most memorable, quotable lines in the entire action genre, not just the ’80’s.
-It does’t quite have the rich, natural, free-flowing dialogue the first two Alien(s) films had, but as far as badass, tough-guy quotes go, Predator is up there with the best of the best.
+Predator has some of the most memorable, quotable lines in the entire action genre, not just the 1980s.
+It doesn’t quite have the rich, natural, free-flowing dialogue of the first two Alien(s) films, but as far as badass, tough-guy quotes go, Predator is up there with the best of the best.
 Such as:

 - “If it bleeds, we can kill it.“